anyscale/madewithml.github.io/docs/courses/mlops/evaluation.md

 </pre>

+!!! tip
+    While this view is great for cursory inspection, we should have a scaled version that's tied to labeling and boosting workflows so we can act on our findings from this view.

 ## Confidence learning

 While the confusion-matrix sample analysis was a coarse-grained process, we can also use fine-grained confidence based approaches to identify potentially mislabeled samples.
 Here we’re going to focus on the specific labeling quality as opposed to the final model predictions.